Welcome | Get started | Dive into Lino | Contribute | Reference

 DEBUG = True

-module which defines the Entry model
+file defines the Entry model and its data tables:

 from django.db import models

-from lino.api import dd
+from lino.api import dd, _

 from lino.modlib.users.mixins import My, UserAuthored